 Which running backs in the 2018 NFL Draft are the best fits for “The Process”?
 Shady probably has some mileage left on those tires, but according to the NFLPA, the average career span of a running back is 3.3 years.
 Kevin Seifert of NFL Nation and Brett Longdin, ESPN.com editor, have actually graphed the fall-off of running back performance, and McCoy is two years past the precipice of age 27.
 His 12 carries for 25 yards (2.1 ypc) with no receptions against the Jets, and his 68.3 ypg this year, just pale in comparison to the young bell-cow backs outperforming McCoy in the top 8.
 With the exception of Le’Veon Bell and Shady, all RBs in the top 8 were drafted in 2016 or 2017.
 The trend is toward fresh legs.
 This year, 6 first-year backs got 20+ carries for their respective teams.
 Think about the Jaguars’ Leonard Fournette (#4), the Panthers’ Christian McCaffrey (#8), the Vikings’ Dalvin Cook (#41), the Chiefs’ Kareem Hunt (#86), the Redskins’ Samaje Perine (#114), and the Seahawks’ Chris Carson (#249).

 The Archetype: When head coach Sean McDermott spoke about Mike Tolbert coming to Buffalo, he revealed some of the qualities he’d like to see in his running backs.
 He mentioned toughness, hard worker, team player, experience, consistency, versatility, intensity.
 He said he wins big games…aaand “a solid dancer in the locker room”.
-McDermott also extolled Shady McCoy’s talent as a receiver, further adding to his versatility and unpredictability on any given play.
+McDermott has also extolled Travaris Cadet’s and Shady McCoy’s talents as a receiver, further adding to the RBs’ versatility and unpredictability on any given play.
 Except maybe for the solid dancing prowess, we ‘ll take these as a template for what we might look for in the 2018 NFL Draft.

 Some Potential Fits: